Download Documentation API Reference Samples Asset Store Donate

 repo and install as develop like this.
 Make sure you have git installed. https://git-scm.com/

-git clone https://github.com/pokepetter/ursina.git python setup.py develop
+git clone https://github.com/pokepetter/ursina.git python -m pip install --editable .

 Also install any of the optional dependencies you want from the list below,